-Here, you can receive unrivaled hands-on experience and advanced training in civil engineering areas including architecture, construction engineering, environmental engineering, water resources engineering, geotechnical engineering, hydraulic engineering, land surveying, structural engineering, transportation engineering and community planning.
-You’ll quickly find yourself in charge of vital Navy projects, where you may:
+In this career path, you can receive unrivaled hands-on experience and advanced training in civil engineering areas including architecture, construction engineering, environmental engineering, water resources engineering, geotechnical engineering, hydraulic engineering, land surveying, structural engineering, transportation engineering and community planning.
+You’ll quickly find yourself in charge of vital Navy projects, where you might:

 As part of the Navy Civil Engineer Corps, you can focus your work on any or all of the following areas: